Nuitka/Nuitka/Developer_Manual.rst

    - The result is a "list" or "PyListObject"
    - We know its length exactly, "10000000000000"
-   - Can predict every of its elements, if need be, with a function.
+   - Can predict every of its elements when index, sliced, etc., if need be, with a function.

 Again, we wouldn't want to create the list.
-Nuitka currently refuses to compile time calculate lists with more than 256 elements, an arbitrary choice.
+Nuitka currently refuses to compile time calculate lists with more than 256 elements, which is an arbitrary choice.

 .. note::

    We could know, from use of the "range" result maybe, that we ought to prefer a "xrange", but that's not as much useful except maybe at code generation time.
+But we would rather benefit from knowing we need not have any such object at all to satisfy e.g. loop conditions.

 .. note::

    In our builtin code, we have specialized "range()" to check for the result size in a prediction.
-This ought to be generalized and provided by "ValueFriends" and take the computation cost and result size into account.
+This ought to be generalized and take the computation cost and result size into account.

 Now lets look at a use: